 If the AMF UE NGAP ID 2 IE is included in the HANDOVER REQUEST message, the target gNB shall, if supported, store this information in the UE context and use it for subsequent Xn handovers.

-If the Target RAN Node ID IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use it for routing the HANDOVER REQUEST message.
+If the Target RAN Node ID IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use it for routing the HANDOVER REQUEST message, as specified in TS 38.300 [8].